Cornmeal Pancakes

 A stack of cornmeal pancakes topped with butter and maple syrup on a white plate.

 The Original Pancake House restaurant chain used to offer something similar that I’d order every time.
 Since they stopped serving theirs, I make my own at home!
-Whether you know cornmeal pancakes as johnnycakes, hoecakes, or journey cakes, you’re going to love these just as much as we do.
+They go by many names, you may know cornmeal pancakes as johnnycakes, hoecakes, or journey cakes, you’re going to love these just as much as we do.

 Ingredients for cornmeal pancakes.